Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Scheduling Methods

 \subsection{EPR Scheduler}

-The EPR Scheduler prioritizes jobs according to their estimated execution time and the entanglement resources they consume, quantified by the number of EPR pairs required.
-For each job, the scheduler determines its execution time, the number of QPUs needed, and its EPR usage.
-The job queue is then reordered in ascending EPR usage, ensuring that jobs requiring fewer non-local entanglement resources are executed earlier.
-The pseudo-code is described in Algorithm \ref{alg:epr_scheduler}.
+Similar to the earliest finish time heuristic \cite{topcuoglu2002performance} in classical distributed computing, which prioritizes tasks with minimal communication and computation costs, the proposed EPR scheduler follows a similar intuition.
+In the DQC setting, the communication cost—dominated by entanglement generation—constitutes the majority of the job execution time.

-In contrast to a Resource-Prioritize Scheduler, which aims to maximize QPU utilization at every scheduling step, the EPR Scheduler adopts a more conservative and stability-oriented strategy.
-It focuses on executing low-EPR, low-latency jobs early rather than saturating node usage.
-As a result, waiting times for remaining jobs remain relatively low, though overall utilization may not be maximized.
+Therefore, we design our EPR scheduler to prioritize DQC jobs requiring a smaller number of EPR pairs.
+The job queue is reordered in ascending order based on EPR usage, ensuring that jobs requiring fewer non-local entanglement resources are executed earlier, subject to the constraint of available nodes at each step.
+A lower demand for EPR pairs generally leads to shorter execution times, thereby reducing the waiting time of subsequent jobs in the queue.
+The pseudo-code is described in Algorithm~\ref{alg:epr_scheduler}.

-Scheduling proceeds in rounds.
-In each round, jobs are examined in EPR priority order, and a job is scheduled if a sufficient number of QPUs are available.
-The job is assigned to a set of unoccupied nodes, its earliest possible start time is computed based on node availability, and all relevant availability values are updated.
+In contrast to a Resource-Priority Scheduler, which aims to maximize QPU utilization at every scheduling step, the EPR Scheduler focuses on executing low-EPR jobs early rather than saturating node usage.
+Consequently, the EPR scheduler has low QPU utilization because its priority scheme terminates parallelization whenever a job cannot join the previously selected high-priority jobs, even if subsequent jobs could be accommodated.